 Adaptive Mold Cooling and Plant SCADA for a Glass Container Manufacturer

-How Applied Motion Systems replaced manual damper adjustments with closed-loop mold cooling control and gave a multi-plant operation its first real view of what’s happening on the floor.
+How Applied Motion Systems replaced manual damper adjustments with closed-loop mold cooling control and gave a multi-plant operation its first comprehensive view of mold cooling and associated container quality and energy use.

 The Problem: Manual Cooling Control in a Process That Can’t Afford Variability

-Glass container forming doesn’t leave much margin for error.
+The glass container forming process doesn’t leave much margin for error.
 Molten glass is metered, cut into gobs, and distributed to individual section molds on an IS machine.
 In this process, cooling consistency directly determines whether the container comes out right or is rejected to the cullet bin.

 The legacy approach to mold cooling relied on manually adjusted dampers and constant-speed fans.
 Operators made calls based on experience and observation, adjusting airflow to the forming machine as conditions changed: ambient temperature, production job, section status, and time of day.

 The problem isn’t that operators made bad decisions.
-The problem is that the process varied depending on who was making them.
-Inconsistent cooling produced inconsistent containers, and inconsistent containers meant reduced yield.
-There was no plant-level visibility into what was happening at the forming machine, no early warning on cooling system condition, and no way to know how the system was performing until something went wrong or quality slipped.
+The problem is that the process varied depending on who was adjusting it.
+As a result, inconsistent cooling produced inconsistent containers, and inconsistent containers meant reduced yield.
+There was no plant-level visibility and no early warning on cooling system condition.
+There was no way to know how the system performed until something went wrong or quality slipped.

-The manufacturer also had a longer-term problem: production demands were growing and changing, and a fixed-capacity, manually operated cooling system wasn’t going to scale with them.
+In addition, the manufacturer faced a longer-term problem.
+Production demands were growing, and a fixed-capacity, manually operated cooling system wasn’t going to scale.

 The ask: standardize mold cooling across plants, automate it, optimize operations with real data, and build something that could grow as production scaled.